 Causes For Depression

-It is impossible to definitely say there is one particular cause for depression, as there are several different triggers.
+It is impossible to identify one particular cause for depression, as there are several different triggers.
 Likewise, it is impossible to say there is a definitive risk factor that predisposes one person to depression above another.
 We all have our mental health to attend to, and can all experience difficulties in our mental health, as we can our physical health.

 Traumatic experiences, family history, lack of support, isolation, other mental health conditions (such as anxiety), use of alcohol and drugs, and many more, can all contribute to the onset of depression.
-However, it is not uncommon for people to experience depression without really knowing what the trigger or cause was.
+However, it is not uncommon for people to experience depression without really knowing what the trigger or cause actually was.

 Coping vs Not Coping

 If our coping strategies are working well, and if the threats and challenges we face are not overwhelming, we can deal with the situation and move on.
 However, if the situation is more complex, or our coping strategies are less effective, then this normal stress response can go into overdrive and become overloaded.
 A period of chronic stress can quite often be the starting point for things escalating.
 This is when we may start to experience problems with chronic anxiety, anger, and/or depression.

 Even if you only have a few of the depression warning signs, it is worth learning more about depression and discovering ways of preventing it from getting worse.
 Managing stress levels and dealing with early signs of depression is very important for everyone’s mental health.

 Sometimes, depression brings quite obvious changes.
 It is almost as if you can’t recognise yourself anymore.
 You might look at this new self and not like what you see, not realising that it is actually depression that has changed you.
 You can find more information here about the ways in which depression can impact our relationships and physical health, for example.